angelariggs/angelariggs.github.io/_posts/2020-10-13-thirty-five-days.md

 People across the company used to tell me that they appreciated having someone who spoke up and asked questions, who said the things they were thinking but didn’t feel safe saying - a lack of safety caused directly by the continued behavior and actions of the executive leadership team.
 I knew the risks of speaking up, and did it anyway because I care.
 If you don’t know me, I understand that may sound cheesy or dramatic - but I honestly care about the people I work with, and I care about the culture and environment we work in.

 I want the company that I work for to be the best version of itself.
 More, I want it to **want** to be its best self.
-The executive leadership at Instrument didn’t seem to want that - and potentially, they fired me in order to continue avoiding that call to accountability and to silence what they saw as disruptive dissent.
+The executive leadership at Instrument didn’t seem to want that - and potentially, they laid me off in order to continue avoiding that call to accountability and to silence what they saw as disruptive dissent.

 So those are the two options.
-Either my team was dissolved and my role was eliminated for not meeting invisible metrics, in spite of my clear impact and success in creating the QE discipline; or I was fired in retaliation for speaking up.
+Either my team was dissolved and my role was eliminated for not meeting invisible metrics, in spite of my clear impact and success in creating the QE discipline; or I was laid off in retaliation for speaking up.
 Either option is unprincipled; the latter is cowardly and unethical.

 ## Closing Thoughts

 These are some loosely-related thoughts and considerations that I’m carrying with me as I reflect on my time at Instrument, and consider how I want those experiences to guide my next steps and shape my perspective.

 I wrote this up without knowing whether I would publish it.
 I declined the severance agreement so that I would have the freedom to make that choice, and so I wouldn’t be beholden to Instrument and their non-disclosure, non-disparagement, and release clauses.
 I feel very fortunate that I was able to make this choice - many people would be dependent on getting the severance pay, and wouldn’t have the option to decline it.
 Obviously I have chosen to publish this, but not out of grief or anger.
 I view this as kind of a "learning in public" moment, which isn't so different from other things that I've written about in the past.
-It's just that this time I'm learning about being fired as a silencing tactic.
+It's just that this time I'm learning about being laid off as a silencing tactic.

-The title of this post is a somewhat cynical jab at an article I previously wrote titled [The Future of Quality at Instrument](https://angelariggs.github.io/articles/future-of-quality-at-instrument) - a mere 35 days before I was fired.
+The title of this post is a somewhat cynical jab at an article I previously wrote titled [The Future of Quality at Instrument](https://angelariggs.github.io/articles/future-of-quality-at-instrument) - a mere 35 days before I was laid off.
 I remember how excited I was to write it, thinking about my vision for quality at the company and looking forward to seeing where I’d take it next.

-I think it’s very telling that when I was first sharing the news that I’d been fired, multiple people asked whether it was in retaliation from leadership for being outspoken about equity and inclusion.
+I think it’s very telling that when I was first sharing the news that I’d been laid off, multiple people asked whether it was in retaliation from leadership for being outspoken about equity and inclusion.

 I’ve accepted that I won’t really have closure in this.
 I have questions that I know will have to go unanswered.
 I’ll never be able to get to the honest truth behind Instrument’s decision to dissolve the team and fire me - the best thing I can do is use the experience as I move forward.